relationbuilder/ml-classifier-gesture-recognition-wiki/Home.md

 **This Project is [Currently Hosted on BitBucket](https://bitbucket.org/joexdobs/ml-classifier-gesture-recognition)**

 The Quantized Classifier is a high performance, high precision classifier built using knowledge I gained while working on classifiers to predict stock price movement over a period of several years.
-For some data sets it delivers results equal or better than Deep Learning provided by Tensorflow while running faster and with fewer dependencies.
+For some data sets it delivers results equal or better than a Tensorflow Deep Learning while running faster and with fewer dependencies.

 ## How It works:

-The Quantized classifier uses some features from KNN, Bayesian probability, Clustering and Ensemble techniques to build an in memory training set that is much smaller than the input source data.
+The Quantized classifier uses some concepts from KNN, Bayesian probability, Clustering and Ensembles.
+It uses these  techniques to build an in memory training set that is much smaller than the input source data.
 It is ideal for very large data sets that exceed RAM.

 It leverages an important principal I discovered using machine learning on stock data.
 Similarity for a given feature tends to be measured by numbers that are close together.
 For example, stocks that have risen by 1% to 1.1% during the last day are more similar than those that have risen by 2%.
 This principal allows values to be clustered in evenly sized groups with classification statistics measured at the group level without retaining the original training data.
 This seems simple but it can deliver blinding fast training, extremely fast classification and seems to deliver accurate results.